neillturner/puppet-aws_scheduler/README.md

 ## Description

-     aws scheduler - stop and start services according to schedule.
+     aws scheduler - stop and start services according to schedule to save aws costs.

      This Puppet module will install aws-scheduler.
      See http://www.4synergy.nl/auto-start-stop-ec2-instances/.